 He turned pro only four years later, in 1911, but knowing his Orthodox parents disapproved of boxing, he changed his name from Leiner to Leonard.
 He actually lost his first pro contest by a third round stoppage, and would lose several more bouts before he found his form and began climbing up the lightweight ranks.
 But soon enough boxers felt lucky if they managed to win a single round or last the distance against the ring genius who came to be called “The Ghetto Wizard.”

 As a ring tactician, Leonard was nothing less than brilliant.
 He studied boxing like an earnest grad student, spending hours in the gym not necessarily training, but watching other boxers, observing their moves, footwork, feints and timing.
 Approaching the sport from an analytical point of view, he found openings and weaknesses where others could not.
 Quick of both hand and foot, with an excellent jab and a devastating right hand, he was slippery and hard to hit.
 He countered with precision, making his opponents pay for the slightest mistake.
-Competing in a lightweight division stacked with high calibre talent, Leonard proved himself the best of the best, wresting the world championship from the formidable Freddie Welsh in 1917 and holding it for nearly seven years.
+Competing in a lightweight division stacked with top talents, Leonard proved himself the best of the best, wresting the world championship from fellow all-time great Freddie Welsh in 1917 and holding it for nearly seven years.
 He turned back the challenges of such excellent boxers as Johnny Dundee, Richie Mitchell, Charley White, Rocky Kansas, Johnny Kilbane and Lew Tendler.

 Leonard was still at the top of his game and undefeated as champion when he announced his retirement in January of 1925.
 He had become sympathetic to the pleas of his aging mother who could never bring herself to watch any of his fights.
 (As he didn’t mind admitting, Benny was a certified “mama’s boy.”)
 Besides, he had millions of dollars in the bank and nothing left to prove.
 But the stock market crash of 1929 obliterated Leonard’s savings and compelled him to return to the ring.
 The ill-fated comeback ended in 1932 with a six round loss to future welterweight champion Jimmy McLarnin.
 Leonard never fought again but boxing was in his blood and he didn’t stray far from the gyms and fight clubs.
 He became a referee and in 1941 suffered a heart attack while officiating a bout in New York City and, perhaps fittingly, died in the ring.